dockstore/dockstore/README.md

 ## Swagger Java Client for Dockstore

 This will no longer be necessary to do manually and is now done as part of the Maven build process.
+Just remember to commit a new `dockstore-webservice/src/main/resources/swagger.yaml` when the dockstore API changes.
 Content is left here for reference purposes.

 Background: